ckeditor/ckeditor5/docs/features/index.md

 ## Backwards feature compatibility

-If you want to migrate from CKEditor 4 to CKEditor 5, please check the {@link builds/guides/migrate migration guide} for all the features that are already cover by the modern version.
+If you want to migrate from CKEditor 4 to CKEditor 5, please check the {@link builds/guides/migrate migration guide} for all the features that are already covered by the modern version.

 ## Feature examples